TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 Indeed Embox is a browser extension or add-on developed by Indeed, which can be downloaded from the Google Chrome Web Store or G Suite Marketplace.
 Indeed Embox serves as a free extension or add-on in Gmail that allows you to manage your candidates by updating their application status and utilizing templates to respond to applications.

 If you use Indeed Embox, Indeed may collect information that you save or update while you use the extension or add-on, as well as information about your general activity within the extension or add-on.
 For example, Indeed collects your email address and notes or information about a candidate or candidate statuses that you save or update.
+Indeed may use this information to add labels to candidates in your inbox, which you may remove, if you so wish.
+Embox may detect if you receive an email through Indeed’s email relay service and automatically launch the extension or add-on.

 **2.3 Any Other Personal Data Indeed May Receive from Third Parties**